trueos/sysadm/api/connection.rst

 =================

 An RPC query can be issued to probe all the known subsystems and return which ones are currently available and what level of read and write access the user has.
-A query contains the following parameters:
+An RPC query contains the following parameters:

 +---------------------------------+---------------+----------------------------------------------------------------------------------------------------------------------+
 | **Parameter**                   | **Value**     | **Description**                                                                                                      |